Discover the Marais

 Each year, during the European Heritage Days, the Marais district in Paris opens its doors wide to allow visitors to discover its architectural and cultural treasures.
 The 4th arrondissement actively participates in this event, with about twenty places accessible to the public, such as libraries, churches, and private mansions.

-Our advice: Every Sunday, some streets in the district are made pedestrian-only, perfect for a day of visiting on foot or by bike!
+Our advice: Every Sunday, certain streets in the district are opened to pedestrians, ideal for a day of sightseeing. on foot or by bike!

 A visit to the Marais is a must for anyone wishing to discover Paris's cultural treasures.
-In this fashionable district, there's something for everyone and at every price.
-So don't hesitate and let yourself be tempted by a trip to one of these emblematic places!
+In this fashionable district, there is something for everyone and at every price.